uozuAho/YakBox/readme.md

 A YakBak emulator for Android.

 # TODO
-- bug: audiorecord sometimes fails to initialise on config change.
-Hang on to the audio objects with a fragment.
 - test on other emulators (4.2+, 3.0+)
     + Try to get working on 4.0, then test other emulators
 - error reporting (https://github.com/ACRA/acra)